FailAcademy/learning/wdp-vancouver/_slides/week-02/05-jquery-animation.md

 # Animation with jQuery

 jQuery makes it easy to bring a webpage to life with animation.
-It offers many animation methods out of the box, including*:
+It offers many animation methods out of the box, including:

 - `.show()`
 - `.hide()`
 - `.fadeIn()`
 - `.fadeOut()`
 - ...and many more!

-.footnote[.red[ * ] You can find a complete list of these methods on page 332 of your text book.]

 ---